How to use the command 'mh_metric' (with examples)

 Explanation:

-• path/to/file1.m path/to/file2.m ...: The paths to the MATLAB or Octave files for which you want to calculate the code metrics.
+• path/to/file1.m path/to/file2.m ...: These are the paths to the specific MATLAB files for which you want to calculate the metrics.
+Each file is individually analyzed, providing reports on various metrics for each specified file.

 Use case 2: Print the code metrics for the specified Octave files